LydP/Divvy-Bike-Share-Data-Analysis/README.md

 202108-divvy-tripdata.zip
 ```

-These can accessed directly [here](https://drive.google.com/file/d/1Nn8WDTX3wdeC5t9U3C87L7aoOVVNVtlT/view?usp=sharing).
+These can be accessed directly [here](https://drive.google.com/file/d/1Nn8WDTX3wdeC5t9U3C87L7aoOVVNVtlT/view?usp=sharing).
 They are subject to [Divvy's Data License Agreement](https://www.divvybikes.com/data-license-agreement).

-## Files
+## Files and Folders

 ### Divvy_Trip_Data_Analysis.ipynb

-This is the Google Colaboratory notebook that describes my analysis in more detail.
+This is the Google Colaboratory notebook that describes my analysis and the data in more detail.

 ### Divvy_presentation.pptx